Saxkartel (Since 2016)

 Today Tom takes the quartet a step further: (organized) atonality and asymmetrical grooves have become important ingredients in the new repertoire.

-Saxkartel (new edition) is:
+Saxkartel (newest edition) is:

-Matthias Van den Brande: tenor saxophone.
+Matthias Van den Brande: soprano saxophone.

 Tom Van Dyck: bariton saxophone and compositions.

 Saxkartel (2000 - 2009)

 Saxkartel plays jazz and modern music in a less usual way.
 They bring a chamber-like music with only 4 saxophones without the accompaniment of a rhythm section.
 This group can best be compared to a string quartet, although they make a very different and clear choice of repertoire: jazz is their starting point, and besides a lot of composed material, the elements 'groove', 'swing' and improvisation are the most important ingredients of the music they make.
 And the intimacy and vulnerability of this setup disguises of course their real force.